 - Can Alice trust an authorization service to do as she bids when it comes to protecting her stuff, if she didn't personally hand-code it?

 - Can an authorization service rely on the hosts of Alice's data and the client applications that Bob uses to operate correctly in their UMA roles?

 - Can the host of Alice's data ensure that it can keep out of legal trouble even if Alice's authorization service appears to want it to share data with a recipient who is in a jurisdiction to which personal data is not allowed to be sent?

 Work to date on use cases and comparative analysis

 The model text work is being encoded in the CommonAccord.org system.
 CommonAccord is:

 "...an initiative to create global codes of legal transacting by codifying and automating legal documents, including contracts, permits, organizational documents, and consents.
 We anticipate that there will be codes for each jurisdiction, in each language.
 For international dealings and coordination, there will be at least one "global" code."

 Here is the draft model text.
-Only the definitions have been worked on as of 1 April 2016.
+The definitions are more mature than the clauses.
 It helps to know how to navigate CommonAccord text: First, click on 0.md to get the current full text, and the "Document" link to expand the Source view into a proper document.